hellNo3333/JRocket/README.md

+# Changes

+This version of JRocket is essentially the same, but without the console spam.
+On top of that, the executor is shut down when disconnect() is called in the Communicator, which, as a result, lets the client program terminate on its own when the connection is closed.

 # JRocket

 `JRocket` is an event-driven Java Socket library.
 Execute events in Server and Clients and send data payloads with it.
 You can use it in Android too.